AvolitesLtd/TitanManual/docs/capture-visualiser/setting-up-the-rig.md

 switch the wheels to Visualiser mode *(or press Softkey G at the top level menu until the display shows Wheels-Visualiser)*.

-Select <\Position\> attribute, then use the wheels to change the X/Y/Z position of the fixture(s).
+Select <Keys.HardKey>Position</Keys.HardKey> attribute, then use the wheels to change the X/Y/Z position of the fixture(s).
 If you select multiple fixtures, pressing the <Keys.ContextKey>Scale-Fan</Keys.ContextKey> context menu button or the <Keys.HardKey>Fan</Keys.HardKey> button allows you to evenly spread out the fixtures.
 The [Fan curve/group/split options](../controlling-fixtures/changing-fixture-attributes.md#fan-mode) also